Perinatal Mental Health Team (Newham)

 We accept referrals from health and social care professionals, including GPs, community psychiatrists, obstetricians, midwives, health visitors and social workers.

 Referrals can be made using this referral form (click here to download) and sent either by fax or email.
-Please note we do not accept self-referrals.

 The Newham Perinatal team can be emailed here: email@example.com